Activities that Can Help — or Hurt — if Your Child has Scoliosis

 Do Play Soccer — If your child has mild scoliosis, soccer is a great exercise that does not worsen scoliosis or cause its progression.
 It's a good aerobic sport that strengthens the core muscles.
 All positions except goalie are fine.
 If your child has moderate to severe scoliosis, though, it's best to talk to your doctor before enrolling in soccer.

-Do Continue Dancing — There's no reason to make your child stop dancing.
+Do Continue Dancing — Dancers with scoliosis need not fret!
+There's no reason to make your child stop dancing.
 Some dance movements like repeated back bends can aggravate scoliosis, but avoiding those movements makes more sense than eliminating dance altogether.
 Scoliosis muscle retraining treatment is a long-term commitment.
 We've found that restricting activities your child loves is psychologically damaging.
 A frustrated child often abandons her scoliosis treatment program quickly.

 Do Nutritional Testing — If your child has scoliosis, it's likely that she also has brain chemical, hormone and nutritional imbalances.
 Recent studies show that correcting these imbalances (link to nutrition article) helps stop scoliosis progression and greatly enhances the results of neuromuscular retraining.
 Healthy neurotransmitters are directly related to your child's spine reflex control and proper alignment.